Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Strong Gravitational lensing from Bardeen Black Hole

 Here, $M$ is the mass of the black hole and the parameters $g$ and $b$ are identified with magnetic monopole charge and CoS parameter respectively.
 We use natural unit $(G=1,\hbar=1,\& ~ c=1)$ in this paper.

 \text{The Event horizon of the black hole metric is given by the roots of $A(r)=0$} and is located at,

 where

 It is obvious that event horizons exists only for the range $0\leq b<1$.
 The size of event horizon of Bardeen black hole increases with CoS parameter $(b)$ and decreases with magnetic charge parameter $(g)$.
-For a given value of CoS parameter, there exist a critical value of magnetic charge, beyond which the black hole horizon does not exist as shown below in fig (1).
-Event horizon correspond to $b=0$ matched with reported for Bardeen black hole \cite{Bakhtiyor:2021}.
+For a given value of the CoS parameter, there exists a critical value of magnetic charge beyond which the black hole horizon does not exist, as shown in Fig.(1).
+Event horizon correspond to $b=0$ matched with reported value of Bardeen black hole \cite{Bakhtiyor:2021}.